 - One of the largest Maya settlements is hidden in the green jungle.
 There are artificial ponds, a field for a ball game, and palaces.
 But special attention is given to the pyramids, forming the town squares.
 They were built in a temporary pattern corresponding to the periods of its development.
 There are many theories about their functions: religious buildings, research centers, cemeteries, or all of the above.
 The etymology of the name ’Tikal’ is also unclear.
 But there’s a clear ’nickname’ - the City of Voices.
 Even a whisper there echoes hollowly.

 6. Bolshoi Zayatsky Island’s stone labyrinths, Russia

-The Solovetsky islands are decorated with a whimsical stone lace — the spiral shaped labyrinths.
+- The Solovetsky Islands are decorated with whimsical stone lace — the spiral-shaped labyrinths.
 The locals called them ’Babylons.’
 The entrance and the exit are the same.
 So if you go strictly on the tracks formed by the boulders, after a while you can exit where you entered.
 But what was it before?
 Some scholars write about practicality, like fish traps.
 The others write that they were meant for entertainment, as a playground for round dances and games.
 But the majority is pretty sure that these labyrinths were ritual structures on the border with the spirit world.

 7. Petra, Jordan

 - A monumental ’nest’ at the height of 900 meters above sea level is hidden in the rocks.
 The masters had to show remarkable patience, turning the rocks into the masterpiece of Petra.
 So, at the end of the cool Siq canyon, there opens a fantastic view of the facade with columns and porticos — Al-Khazneh (the ’treasury’ in Arabic).
 It is said to be a temple or a mausoleum.
 The problem is trying to understand how the carvers worked.
 After all, it’s impossible to create such work without scaffolding, but they didn’t know about it yet.